mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 #### Challenges in displaying images on mobile devices

-Before we start, I want to share some of the challenges ther are with displaying images on mobile devices.
+Before we start, I want to share some of the challenges there are with displaying images on mobile devices.
 First, consider the job of a cross-platform mobile framework (like NativeScript).

 > WARNING: This section may scare you initially, and that's because cross-platform device DPIs are confusing.
 But don't worry: NativeScript does a good job of abstracting away the complexities of cross-platform images.
 Stick with me!

 There are hundreds of various devices, and each device has a different screen resolution and DPI.
 Let's take iOS devices as an example.
-Apple's devices (iPhone, iPad, etc.) are considered to be a highly-controlled hardware ecosystem, resulting in fewer variances across the models of their devices; however, consider just the iPhone line of hardware. iPhone 3, 3G, 4, 4s, 5, 5s, 5c, 6, 6s, 6 plus, etc. Some of these devies share common characteristics (like screen size), but it seems with every new year, the screens change in size, or in DPI.
-Between all of these devices, there are 3-4 differetn screen sizes, and 2-3 different screen DPIs to consider.
+Apple's devices (iPhone, iPad, etc.) are considered to be a highly-controlled hardware ecosystem, resulting in fewer variances across the models of their devices; however, consider just the iPhone line of hardware. iPhone 3, 3G, 4, 4s, 5, 5s, 5c, 6, 6s, 6 plus, etc. Some of these devices share common characteristics (like screen size), but it seems with every new year, the screens change in size, or in DPI.
+Between all of these devices, there are 3-4 different screen sizes, and 2-3 different screen DPIs to consider.

 That's only iOS, the most "controlled" device ecosystem.
 Android has similar differences, but it's across a much larger variable hardware space.

 I don't want to paint a doom-and-gloom picture for you.
-There are very well-defined guidelines for displaying images on both iOS and Android platforms, but the true chalenge is that the platforms are different.
+There are very well-defined guidelines for displaying images on both iOS and Android platforms, but the true challenge is that the platforms are different.

 So, what does this mean for you?
 Unfortunately, a lot.
 As a cross-platform mobile developer, you should become familiar with the differences in screen DPI and how to create images for the various screen.
 I'm not going into those differences here, but you can find out more in these places:
 * Android screen resolution [documentation](http://developer.android.com/guide/practices/screens_support.html#DesigningResources)